JuliaRoadmap/DoctreePages.jl/docs/en/guidelines.md

 ### Scope
 `index_char`, `index_suffix` and `score` have scopes.
 This means they can be defined in `global` or groups, while local definitions can still overwrite definitions in wider fields.

+## Insert Random Word
+Code-blocks with `random-word` insert random words.
+It uses TOML and the `id` key decides the identifier.
+`pool` is an array of dictionaries.
+For each dictionary, the `text` key is the text content, and will not be html-unescape.